Torsion-free $H$-structures on almost Abelian solvmanifolds: Subalgebras commuting with an endomorphism

 \subsection{Product structures}

-In this subsection, we provide a classification of product structures on almost Abelian Lie algebras.
+In this subsection, we provide a characterisation of product structures on almost Abelian Lie algebras.
 In fact, we show that any almost Abelian Lie algebra admits product structures of arbitrary signature.

 In order to apply our set-up to the existence question of product structures of signature $(p,n-p)$ on almost Abelian Lie algebras, we need to determine first the orbits of the $\GL(P_0)$-action on $\mathrm{Grass}_{n-1}(\bR^n)$. \begin{lemma} The $\GL(P_0)$-action on $\mathrm{Grass}_{n-1}(\bR^n)$ has three orbits represented by the following three $(n-1)$-dimensional subspaces of $\bR^n$: